Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 practices, techniques, ethical issues, and outcomes all associated with data" [@japec2015big].

-While the term "big data" may be a buzzword, what's real is the significant value of new types of data and new methods for social science .
+While the term "big data" may be a buzzword, what's real is the significant value of new types of data and new methods for social science.
 Personal data has been hailed as the "new oil" of the twenty-first century, and the benefits to policy, society, and public opinion research are undeniable [@greenwood2014].
 Policymakers have found that detailed data on human beings can be used to reduce crime, improve health delivery, and manage cities better [@keller2012big].
 The scope is broad indeed: one of this book's editors has used such data to not only help win political campaigns but also show its potential for social good and public policy.
+For public opinion research, social scientists can  increase the scope of their data collection efforts while at the same time reducing costs and respondent burden, increasing timeliness, and increasing precision[@murphy2014social].
 Society can gain as well---recent work shows data-driven businesses were 5% more productive and 6% more profitable than their competitors[@brynjolfsson2011strength].
-In short, the vision is that social science researchers can potentially, by using new types of data and methods with high increase the scope of their data collection efforts while at the same time reducing costs and respondent burden, increasing timeliness, and increasing precision[@murphy2014social].
+In short, the vision is that social science researchers can potentially, by using new types of data and methods,increase the quality and impact of their work.

 ---